What is it?

 Ethinyl estradiol (Estinyl).
 This synthetic estrogen is available in tablet form.

 Synthetic conjugated estrogens, B (Enjuvia).
-This plant-derived, synthetic conjugated estrogen product includes an additional estrogen component in the form of delta 8,9-dehydroestrone sulfate.
+This is a plant-derived, synthetic conjugated estrogen product in tablet form.

 Local vaginal estrogen therapy

 Several forms of estrogen are available as creams applied vaginally for treating vulvar and vaginal atrophy.
-They include: conjugated estrogen cream (Premarin), micronized estradiol (Estrace), dienestrol (Ortho dienestrol) and estropipate cream (Ogen).
+They include: conjugated estrogen cream (Premarin), micronized estradiol (Estrace), and dienestrol (Ortho dienestrol).

 Estradiol is also available as an inserted vaginal ring (Estring), for treating those conditions as well as urethritis, and in vaginal tablet form (Vagifem).